Key messages

 Public interest and the competent adult

-We have seen that a refusal to disclose information by a competent adult can be overridden in order to protect a third party, such as a child who may be in the household, from a risk of serious harm.
-It becomes more difficult where an adult refuses to disclose information in order to protect him or herself.
+We have seen that a refusal to disclose information by an adult with capacity can be overridden in order to protect a third party, such as a child who may be in the household, from a risk of serious harm.
+It becomes more difficult where an adult refuses to disclose information in order to protect themselves.

 A refusal of disclosure by a patient should not result in them being abandoned by services.
 Care and support should continue to be offered.